Restitution to the Heirs of Emma Budge

 The Münchner Stadtmuseum has made restitution of a total of eight artefacts from the Emma Budge Collection.
-The works returned to the attorney representing the heirs comprise a bronze bust of the Prince Elector Max Emanuel of Bavaria, an ivory statuette of a knife grinder (early 18th century), a gilt-mounted ivory tankard (17th century), two chalice veils (17th century), one tabernacle curtain, one small oval tablecloth and one chasuble.
-By returning these artefacts, the Stadtmuseum is complying with the 1998 Washington Declaration and the 1999 Berlin Declaration of Germany’s Federal Government, Federal States (Länder) and National Associations of Local Governments promising to trace and return cultural assets seized as a result of Nazi persecution, particularly those belonging to Jewish owners.
+The works comprise a bronze bust of the Prince Elector Max Emanuel of Bavaria, an ivory statuette of a knife grinder (early 18th century), a gilt-mounted ivory tankard (17th century), two chalice veils (17th century), one tabernacle curtain, one small oval tablecloth and one chasuble.
+They were returned to the attorney representing the Budge family heirs.

 Plan Your Visit